scp756-221/course-site/docs/a2/page.md

    * Add the repo
    * Observe the visual diff that GitHub Desktop provides
-   * Commit the code to the local repo
+   * Commit the code to the local repo as before with one change: use a multi-line comment.
    * Check that your own GitHub repo does not contain this fix
    * Push the code up to your own copy of the repo
    * Recheck that your GitHub repo now has the fix